kumaratul60/react-0-to-1/Day-1/theory.md

    Setting the attribute name to an empty value, like crossorigin or crossorigin="" , is the same as anonymous .

    <script crossorigin src="app.js"></script>

    <script crossorigin="" src="app.js"></script>

    <script crossorigin="anonymous or xyz" src="app.js"></script>

    Web pages often make requests to load resources on other servers.
 Here is where CORS comes in.

    A cross-origin request is a request for a resource (e.g. style sheets, iframes, images, fonts, or scripts) from another domain.

-   CORS is used to manage cross-origin requests.
+   `CORS` is used to manage cross-origin requests.

-6. What is difference between React and ReactDOM?
+6. What is difference between `React` and `ReactDOM`?

    React is a library for building user interfaces ReactDOM is a library for rendering React components into HTML.
 It contains DOM manipulation utilities.

-   - Why separate both in form of React and ReactDOM?
+  * - Why separate both in form of React and ReactDOM?

    The reason React and ReactDOM were split into two libraries was due to the arrival of React Native (A react platform for mobile development).